norvig/paip-lisp/docs/chapter13.md

 Just as you couldn't go into Steve's and order "crushed Heath bars, hold the ice cream," there was a mechanism to prohibit instantiation of mix-ins.

 A complicated repetoire of *method combinations* was developed.
-The default method combination on Flavors was similar to CLOS: first do all the :`before` methods, then the most specific primary method, then the `:after` methods.
+The default method combination on Flavors was similar to CLOS: first do all the `:before` methods, then the most specific primary method, then the `:after` methods.
 But it was possible to combine methods in other ways as well.
 For example, consider the `inside-width` method, which returns the width in pixels of the usuable portion of a window.
 A programmer could specify that the combined method for `inside-width` was to be computed by calling all applicable methods and summing them.